bluday/bluday-dotnet/README.md

 # bluday-dotnet

-A .NET 8 library with common and convenient solutions.
+A library for .NET 8 with common and convenient solutions and implementations.